Wii U system software: Nintendo TVii

 Nintendo TVii was a free television-based service which allowed users to find programs on Netflix, Hulu Plus, Amazon Video, and on their cable network.
 Nintendo TVii also allowed users to control their TiVo DVR through the Wii U. Users were then able to select the source of the program they wanted to watch and watch it on their television or on the Wii U GamePad.
 By default, the GamePad screen showed information on the show currently being watched.
 This information included reviews, screenshots, cast lists, trailers, and other general information about the show provided by English Wikipedia, IMDb, Rotten Tomatoes, as well as other individual source services.
 Nintendo TVii also had a dedicated sports section where the user could view player positions and highlights of the match, updated in real-time.

 Each user had their own personalized settings on Nintendo TVii, such as favorite shows and sports teams, their personal Mii, and any social network account integration.
 Users could then interact with friends and the community by sharing and commenting on reactions to live moments on the current show, on social networks such as Miiverse, Facebook, and Twitter, through the GamePad while the show played on the television screen.

 Nintendo TVii was made available with the Wii U's release in Japan on December 8, 2012.
 It was released in North America on December 20, 2012 and was scheduled to be released in Europe sometime in 2013, but was never fulfilled.
 Nintendo UK later issued an apology and stated to expect further announcements in the "near future".
 However, on February 14, 2015, Nintendo Europe officially confirmed that they had cancelled plans for the service's release in European countries "due to the extremely complex nature of localising multiple television services across a diverse range of countries with varied licensing systems".

-It was discontinued in the US on August 11, 2015 and Japan on November 8, 2017, along with Miiverse and Wii U Chat.
+It was discontinued in the US on August 11, 2015, and removed from the Home Menu shortly after.
+It was discontinued in Japan on November 8, 2017, along with Miiverse and Wii U Chat.